christian-draeger/watch-plus-plus/README.md

 ## Features
 * Displays time as a seven-segment display
 * Displays date including current weekday
-* Displays seconds as a bar at the bottom of the screen that become brighter the more seconds of a minute has been passed
+* Displays seconds as a bar at the bottom of the screen that become brighter the more seconds of a minute has been reached
 * Allows changing the time and date completely via buttons
 * Displays the Battery status of your card10-badge